emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 in a position to play arbitrator if there's ever a claim that a candidate is being evaluated unfairly.

-## Consistency problem #2: Overemphasis on technical knowledge
+## Problem #2: Overemphasis on technical knowledge

 It's tempting to center an interview around finding holes in what the candidate knows about [Ruby on Rails](http://rubyonrails.org/), or